Hinton Battle (Producer)

 Edward Staudenmayer (Assoc Director)

 Broadway: Bitteroot Concert for the Victor School in MT.
 Acting, Broadway: Wonderland (White Rabbit) and in Martin Short: Fame Becomes Me.
-Worked 17 years with Forbidden Broadway: Off-Broadway, around the world, and three cast albums.
-Other: Spamalot, Beauty and the Beast, The Scarlet Pimpernel, Joseph…, Cats, Noises Off and voices for MTV’s Celebrity Deathmatch.
+Worked 17 years with Forbidden Broadway: Off-Broadway, plus Spamalot, Beauty and the Beast, The Scarlet Pimpernel, Joseph…, Cats, Noises Off.
 A soloist with the Baltimore, Syracuse, Bartlesville, and Adelaide, Australia Symphonies, he also received nominations for the Barrymore Award, National Theater Award, and received the Carol Burnett Award while attending UCLA.

 Reneé Marino (Associate Choreographer)